farhan-rafiq/farhan-rafiq.github.io/index.md

 <h2 id="about-me">About Me</h2>

   <p>
     I am an Oceanography graduate and geospatial enthusiast with a strong foundation in remote sensing, GIS mapping, and environmental data science.
-My expertise spans geospatial analysis, spatial modeling, and advanced data visualization, with proficiency in tools such as ArcGIS, SeaDAS, and Google Earth Engine for satellite data processing and geographic analysis.
+My expertise encompasses geospatial analysis, spatial modeling, and advanced data visualization, with proficiency in tools such as ArcGIS, SeaDAS, and Google Earth Engine for processing satellite data and conducting geographic analysis.
   </p>
   <p>
-    In addition to my technical skills, I am experienced in programming with Python and R, as well as advanced MS Excel, enabling me to apply computational, statistical, and spatial approaches to complex environmental and oceanographic datasets.
+    In addition to my technical skills, I have experience in programming with Python and R, as well as advanced MS Excel, which enables me to apply computational, statistical, and spatial approaches to complex environmental and oceanographic datasets.
 I am particularly passionate about leveraging these skills to address practical challenges in coastal and urban systems, contributing to innovative, data-driven research and solutions.
   </p>

-<h2 id="education">Education</h2>
+<h2 id="education" style= "padding-bottom: 0.3em;">Education</h2>
   <h3 style="margin-bottom: 5px;">Bachelor of Science in Oceanography</h3>
   <p style="margin-top: 0; margin-bottom: 0;">Shahjalal University of Science and Technology, Sylhet-3114, Bangladesh</p>
   <p style="margin-top: 10px;"><strong>CGPA:</strong> 3.66 out of 4.00</p>